godot-sdk-integrations/godot-connection-state/docs/README.md

 A Godot plugin that provides a unified GDScript interface for getting information on mobile device connections on **Android** and **iOS**.

 **Key Features:**
-- Get information about all available connections on mobile device
+- Get information about all available connections on a mobile device
 - Know when a new connection is established (signal)
 - Know when a connection is lost (signal)